 Table 35.
-Incidence of Cervical Cancer and Population Distribution among Females 45-74,by Race and Ethnicity, 1990-2001
+Incidence of cervical cancer and population distribution among those ages 45-74, by race-ethnicity, 1990-2001

+Changes in race-ethnic disparity in cervical cancer incidence among those 45-74 are shown in Table 36.
+Overall, the measures of both relative disparity generally agree with respect to the overall change in race-ethnic disparity: relative disparity has increased.
 However, the magnitude of the increase is considerably larger for the RR and IDisp (~120%) than for the T or MLD (~17%).
 Between 1995 and 2001 both the RR and the IDisp indicate increases in relative disparity of 70-110%, while the T and MLD suggest a decrease in relative disparity of approximately 20%.
-This would appear to be the result of a strong decline in cervical cancer incidence among the A/PI group, which after

-1996 becomes the referent group for the IDisp.
+This would appear to be the result of a strong decline in cervical cancer incidence among the A/PI group, which after 1996 becomes the referent group for the IDisp.
 The strong change in this group has less impact on the T and MLD because it accounts for only about 1% of the SEER population in this database.